-The univariate comparisons reveal significant differences in financial literacy across the employment status groupings with the unemployed displaying the lowest levels of financial knowledge.
-We can reveal that 34.2 percent of the respondents who are employed answered all the three questions correctly.
-Similarly, 20.7 percent of those in self-employment category answered all the three questions correctly and only 8.8 percent and 5.3 percent of those employed in other minor activities (Others) and the unemployed respectively managed to respond to all the three questions correctly.
+The univariate comparisons Table 4, also reveal significant differences in financial literacy across the employment status groupings with the unemployed displaying the lowest levels of financial knowledge.
 This observation suggests that unlike their working counterparts, the unemployed household heads associate less with financial and money issues since they don't have access to frequent or periodic earnings so as to make regular financial plans on expenditures, savings and borrowing.
-However; the regression results indicate that household employment status (EMP) is significant at conventional levels with only self-employed dummy significant.
+In fact; the regression results indicate that household employment status (EMP) is significant at conventional levels with only self-employed dummy significant.
 Therefore, we conclude that households with self-employed heads are (8 percentage points) more likely to answer all the three questions correctly compared to those in formal employment, those employed in other minor activities and those who are unemployed, and are thus more likely to be financially literate compared to them all.
 These findings confirm previous results documented by Alessie et al, (2011) for Netherlands who revealed that self-employed respondents display high financial literacy levels compared to the employed, unemployed and retirees.
 The possible explanation could be; this group of the working class is regularly engaged in daily money and financial transactions and budgeting hence, they are likely to learn from daily experiences compared to the rest of the groups.

-The univariate results show that financial literacy increases with an increase in household income.
-The results reveal that 85.7 percent of households in the highest income quintile responded correctly to all the three questions compared to 35.9 percent and 6.4 percent of the middle income and lower income quintiles respectively.
-Similarly, the regression results reveal that household income is significant and positively associated with financial literacy.
+Also, univariate results show that financial literacy increases with an increase in household income.
+This is confirmed by the regression results which reveal that household income is significant and positively associated with financial literacy.
 In fact, household income (HHINC) is significant at (p<0.01) across all the regressed financial literacy questions.
-Households in the mid - income quintiles are (21 percentage points) more likely to answer all the three questions correctly whereas, those in the higher - income quintile are (62 percentage points) more likely to answer all the three questions correctly compared to households in the low - income quintile respectively.
+Households in the mid - income quintiles are (21 percentage points) more likely to answer all the three questions correctly whereas, those in the higher - income quintile are (62 percentage points) more likely to answer all the three questions in the low - income quintile respectively.
 These results confirm those from previous studies such as Al-Tamimi & Bin Kalli, (2009) for United Arab Emirates, Hastings & Mitchell (2011) for Chile and Brown & Graf (2012) for Switzerland.